-https://blog.cedars-sinai.edu/buy-viagra-uk-quick-delivery/ Innovation, to the extent that it includes change in the status quo, is commonly perceived as a threat.
+Innovation, if it includes a change in the status quo, is commonly perceived as a threat.
 People and organizations resist change and can call on their corporate antibodies to both slow and block innovation.

-https://pvadamh.org/sofia-viagra-pics/ Organizations that are resistant to change tend to reinforce and value the proprieties and formalities of their business processes.
-They may even have a complex protocol for recommending, evaluating and implementing ideas.
-That protocol is often so intimidating and cumbersome that individuals don’t want to do the leg work that goes into submitting and innovation.
+Organizations that are resistant to change reinforce and value the proprieties and formalities of their business processes.
+They may even have a complex protocol for recommending, evaluating, and implementing ideas.
+That protocol is often so intimidating and cumbersome that individuals don’t want to do the legwork that goes into submitting and innovation.

-enter Likewise, busy managers often view innovation as violating some important protocol, or perhaps there is no existing protocol to evaluate and select an innovation.
-The latter can be viewed as a headache and more work; the former — violating a long-standing protocol – is commonly used as the basis for shooting down an idea.
+Likewise, busy managers often view innovation as violating some important protocol, or perhaps there is no existing protocol to evaluate and select an innovation.
+We can view the latter as a headache and more work; the former — violating a long-standing protocol – is commonly used as the basis for shooting down an idea.

-alcoholism case study Good leaders of large organizations know the value of bureaucracy.
-It gets things done correctly and complies with the protocol defined by the organizations leaders.
-Bureaucracy grinds out the “completed staff work” necessary in effective decision-making.
-Often, the bureaucracy makes the decisions for the leader, who merely signs off on the outcome.
+Good leaders of large organizations know the value of bureaucracy.
+It gets things done correctly and complies with the organization's leaders' protocol.
+Bureaucracy grinds out the “completed staff work” necessary for effective decision-making.
+Often, the bureaucracy decides for the leader, who merely signs off on the outcome.

-As a lubricant, innovation can address s fundamental need of the organization to improve.
-As a monkey wrench, however, if the innovation involves something that upsets the status quo, the bureaucracy will be resistant to the idea.
-The process (and protocols) of management evaluation, committee review, final recommendations, etc., will thwart innovation through slow starvation and neglect
+As a lubricant, innovation can address the fundamental need of the organization to improve.
+Like a monkey wrench, however, if the innovation involves something that upsets the status quo, the bureaucracy will be resistant to the idea.
+The process (and protocols) of management evaluation, committee review, final recommendations, etc., will thwart innovation through slow starvation and neglect.

-https://philmckinney.com/order-econ-homework/ Innovation that goes across organizational lines faces an especially stubborn obstacle.
-This is especially true if the innovation infringes on some prerogative, reduces control of a process or causes more work.
-If innovation support works best along paths of least resistance, organizational turf barriers are effective deflectors.
+Innovation that goes across organizational lines faces an especially stubborn obstacle.
+This is especially true if the innovation infringes on some prerogative, reduces control of the process, or causes more work.
+If innovation support works best along the path of least resistance, organizational turf barriers are effective deflectors.

-https://www.solar1.org/coursework-writing-uk-1170/ So innovation can be threatening, and protocol, bureaucracy and turf considerations can gang up to pose formidable resistance.
+So innovation can be threatening, and protocol, bureaucracy, and turf considerations can gang up to pose formidable resistance.
 Recognizing an organization’s built-in tendency to resist, rationalize and smother innovation is the first step of doing what is necessary to change the organizational culture.